rsshyam/Group-robust-preference-optimization/README.md

 Similar to DPO, our pipeline has two stages:

 1. Run supervised fine-tuning (SFT) on the dataset(s) of interest.
-2. Run robust preference learning (IPO) on the model from step 1, using preference data.
+2. Run robust preference learning (GRIPO) on the model from step 1, using preference data.

 The files in this repo are:
 - `train.py`: the main entry point for training (either SFT/IPO/GRIPO preference-based training)